hydraulic-institute/edb/source/06_section-VI/06_pc-worked-examples.md

 **Calculate New TDH Values**

-Using affinity law equations, calculate the new values (repeat until you convert all points under the TDH column):
+Using equation 1.2, calculate the new values (repeat until you convert all points under the TDH column):

 =+=
 $$ {h_2 \over h_1} = ({n_2 \over n_1})^2 $$